 1.

-TenaTac’s surface modification makes it flexible enough to match contours.
-Here TenaTac was placed on top of, and adhered to, another haemostat which had been used on the dura mater.
+The surface modification of TenaTac® makes it flexible enough to match contours.
+Here TenaTac® was placed on top of, and adhered to, another haemostat which had been used on the dura mater.

 2.